 Now, it’s already close to lunchtime.
 Like many others before me, I thought, let me eat something.
 If I eat something, maybe I will not feel like vomiting.
 Maybe this all due to an empty stomach and a stupid bad tea which is not for me.

 I ate a little but it did not help much.
 Actually, I was afraid that I may throw up.
 So I did not want to eat a lot.

 Well, it’s been a couple hours since I drank half a cup of tea (yes, actually only a half cup).
 I threw the rest half, promising to myself I am not touching this tea ever again.
 I really liked some tea but now I’m afraid to drink it.
 I think…did I eat enough?
 Will I get sick?
 Is this a good tea?

 My research also made me aware that people can feel this way (bad nausea and feeling like throwing up) even during the evening time.
 So hours and time doesn’t matter as much.
 The only common thing in all the case studies: empty stomach and green or black tea.

-According to the blogs mentioned above: what does nausea, sneezing and tea have in common?
-Most sites stated that nausea and sneezing at the same time is caused by agitation of acid-reflux and gastritis and histamine.
+According to the blogs mentioned above: what does nausea, sneezing, and tea have in common?
+Most sites stated that nausea and sneezing at the same time are caused by agitation of acid-reflux and gastritis and histamine.

 What is acid reflux?